TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-unity.md

 };
 ```

-> If the User ID is set, you can check the user-specific crash experience in the 'Crash User' section of the Log&Crash Search console.
+> If the User ID is set, you can check the user-specific crash experience in the 'Crash User' section of the Log & Crash Search console.
 > User ID setting can be checked in [Getting Started](./getting-started-unity/#set-userid).

 ## Further Tasks after Sending Crash logs